Lipschitz geometry of complex surfaces: analytic invariants and equisingularity: Carrousel decomposition from Lipschitz geometry

 and their outer boundaries by

-A straightforward consequence of Item \eqref{it:resolution of pencils} of Theorem \ref{th:invariants from geometry} is that the outer Lipschitz geometry determines the isotopy class of the Milnor fibre $F(t)$ and how the Milnor fiber lies in a neighbourhood of the exceptional divisor of the resolution described there.
-In particular it determines the isotopy class of the intersections $F_{q_i}(t) = F(t)\cap A\!X_{q_i}$ for $i<\nu$ and $t\in (0,\epsilon]$.
+A straightforward consequence of the proof of Theorem \ref{th:invariants from geometry}\eqref{it:resolution of pencils} is that the outer Lipschitz geometry determines the isotopy class of the Milnor fibre $F(t)$ and how the Milnor fiber lies in a neighbourhood of the exceptional divisor of the resolution described there.
+In particular it determines the intersection $F_{q_i}(t) = F(t)\cap A\!X_{q_i}$ for $i<\nu$ and $t\in (0,\epsilon]$ up to small deformation caused by any bilipschitz change of metric.

 Set $B_{q_1}=\ell(A\!X_{q_1})$ and $B_{q_1}(\epsilon):=\ell(F_{q_1}(\epsilon))$, so $B_{q_1}(\epsilon)$ consists of the innermost disks of the intermediate carrousel section of $\Delta$.
 Notice that $B_{q_1}(\epsilon)$ is the union of all the sections of the complete carrousel beyond rate $q_1$.
 Consider the restriction $\ell \colon F_{q_1}(\epsilon) \to B_{q_1}(\epsilon) $.
 We want to show that this branched cover can be seen in terms of the outer Lipschitz geometry of a neighbourhood of $A\!X_{q_1}$.
-Since $B_{q_1}(\epsilon)$ is a union of disks, the same is true for $B'_{q_1}(\epsilon):=\ell(F'_{q_1}(\epsilon))$.
+Since $B_{q_1}(\epsilon)$ is a union of disks, the same is true for $B_{q_1+}(\epsilon):=\ell(F_{q_1+}(\epsilon))$.